ormsng/241021901-HW1-2/README.md

 <img width="73" alt="image" src="https://github.com/user-attachments/assets/330484b7-597a-44d8-af52-757988ba45cb">

-# Card Game App

-This SwiftUI app offers an engaging card game experience that utilizes location services and integrates with an external API for card deck management.

 ## Description

 The app begins with a welcome screen where users can enter their name and view their current location.
 Once ready, players can start the game, which involves drawing cards and competing against a computer opponent.
 The game's visual layout adjusts based on the player's geographical location.